 Bachelor’s Degree and GPA

 To be admitted into the CSE Ph.D. program, a student must satisfy the admissions criteria outlined in the Graduate Study section of the UW General Catalog at http://www.grad.washington.edu/admissions/.
-These criteria include the completion of a bachelor’s degree and a 3.0 GPA in the latest two years.
+These criteria include the completion of a bachelor’s degree and a 3.0 GPA in the latest two years, as required by the UW Graduate School.
 Note that the average GPA of those offered admission is much higher--usually around 3.8.

 The average GRE scores of recent applicants were: Verbal 83% (including international applicants), Quantitative 93%, and Analytical 61%.
 While grades and test scores form an important component of an applicant’s case for admission, letters of recommendation and other factors – such as undergraduate research projects or unusual experience that would predict excellence in graduate school – all enter into admission decisions in a significant way.
 No component in isolation will guarantee or preclude admission.
 See Required Materials and FAQs for more detail.